MATE Act Frequently Asked Questions

 Upon initial application, or the first renewal of a prescriber’s DEA registration (beginning on June 27, 2023), the prescriber will be asked to attest to having met one of the three requirements for training compliance:

-- Do you hold a board certification from the American Board of Medical Specialties, the American Board of Addiction Medicine, or the American Osteopathic Association in addiction medicine or addiction psychiatry?
+1. Holding a board certification from the American Board of Medical Specialties, the American Board of Addiction Medicine, or the American Osteopathic Association in addiction medicine or addiction psychiatry.

-- Have you graduated in good standing from an accredited US (allopathic or osteopathic) medical school, dental school, PA program, or APRN school within the past 5 years and successfully completed a curriculum that included not less than 8 hours of training on treating and managing patients with opioid or other substance use disorders?
+2. Have you graduated in good standing from an accredited US (allopathic or osteopathic) medical school, dental school, PA program, or APRN school within the past five years and successfully completed a curriculum that included not less than eight hours of training on treating and managing patients with opioid or other substance use disorders?

-- Have you completed at least 8 hours of training (inclusive or incremental) with respect to the treatment and management of patients with opioid or other substance use disorder.
-Previous completion of the MAT Waiver Training satisfies this requirement?
+3. Have you completed at least eight hours of training (inclusive or incremental) with respect to the treatment and management of patients with opioid or other substance use disorder?
+Previous completion of the MAT Waiver Training satisfies this requirement.

 If your answer to the above three questions currently stands at “No,” then you will need to complete a course that satisfies the training requirement before you renew your DEA certificate after June 27, 2023.

-TMA is preparing to launch a course that will satisfy the DEA’s training requirement and satisfy your Tennessee licensing board’s requirement to complete a two-hour course on prescribing practices.
-The course will be available June 1.
+TMA has a course that will not only satisfy the DEA’s training requirement, but it will also satisfy your Tennessee licensing board’s requirement to complete a two-hour course on prescribing practices.

 It is important to understand the differences between Tennessee licensure board requirements for prescriber continuing education and federal law MATE Act requirements for DEA registration.